mlochbaum/BQN/doc/rank.md

 - A single number or one-element list indicates the ranks for all arguments.
 - Two numbers indicate the ranks for `𝕨` and `𝕩`.

+As an example, we'll define the matrix-vector product.
+A matrix is a rank-2 array and a vector is a list, and their product is a list.
+It's made up of the elements `+´ row × vec` for each row `row` of the matrix.
+To define this using Rank, we'll change `+´` to `+˝` to get a unit out, and we need to map over the rows of the left argument but not of the right one.
+Following the rules above, there are several ways to do this, including `+˝∘×⎉1`, `+˝∘×⎉¯1‿1`, and `+˝∘×⎉¯1‿∞`.
+When correctly defined we can see that multiplication by the matrix `m` below negates the first element of a list, and also swaps it with the second.

         ⊢ m ← >⟨0‿1‿0,¯1‿0‿0,0‿0‿1⟩

+        +˝ 0‿1‿0 × 1‿2‿3

         m +˝∘×⎉1‿∞ 1‿2‿3

+But a rank of `1‿∞` works the best because it also defines a matrix-*matrix* product.
+Which as shown below does the same transformation to the *cells* of the right-hand-side matrix, instead of the elements of a vector.
+This works because `×` and `+˝` work on the leading axes of their arguments.
+When `⎉1‿∞` is applied, these axes are the last axis of `𝕨` and the first axis of `𝕩`.
+Which… is kind of weird, but it's what a matrix product is.

+        +˝ 0‿1‿0 × 1‿2‿3×⌜1‿10

         m +˝∘×⎉1‿∞ 1‿2‿3×⌜1‿10

-        ("abc"≍"def") ∾⎉1⎉1‿∞ >"QR"‿"ST"‿"UV"

-Here's the full, boring description of how `𝔾` is handled.
+For completeness, here's the whole, boring description of how `𝔾` is handled.
 The operand `𝔾` is called on the arguments `𝕨𝔾𝕩` before doing anything else (if it's not a function, this just returns `𝕘`).
 Then it's converted to a list.
 It's required to have rank 0 or 1, but numbers and enclosed numbers are fine.
 This list can have one to three elements; three elements is the general case, as the elements give the ranks for monadic `𝕩`, dyadic `𝕨`, and dyadic `𝕩` in order.
 If there are less than three elements, the list `r` is expanded backwards-cyclically to `3⊸⥊⌾⌽r`, turning `⟨a⟩` into `a‿a‿a` and `a‿b` into `b‿a‿b`.
 So `3⊸⥊⌾⌽⥊𝕨𝔾𝕩` is the final formula.

 ### Leading axis agreement

+In the preceding sections we've been somewhat loose with the way two arguments are paired up.
+The simple answer is [leading axis agreement](leading.md#leading-axis-agreement) on the frames.

+This is why the rank of `⎉1‿∞` that leads to a frame `⟨3⟩` on the left and `⟨⟩` on the right is fine: more generally, either argument can have a longer frame as long as the elements in the shorter one agree with it.
+So frames of `⟨3,2⟩` and `⟨3⟩` would also be fine, but `⟨2,3⟩` and `⟨3⟩` wouldn't: the first axes of these frames need to have the same length.

+        ≢ (↕3‿2‿5) ∾⎉1 (↕3‿4)

+        ≢ (↕2‿3‿5) ∾⎉1 (↕3‿4)

+On the other hand, Rank doesn't care about the argument cell shapes—it leaves that up to the function `𝔽`.
+If `𝔽` is an arithmetic function, you'll get *two* layers of prefix agreement: one outer matching with `⎉`, and an inner one with `𝔽`.

+It's also possible to apply multiple copies of Rank, which in general is powerful enough to match and not-match axes in any combination as long as the axes for each argument stay in order (of course, BQN also provides the tools to [reorder axes](transpose.md#dyadic-transpose)).

+One of the relatively more common instance of this pattern is a variation on the [Table](map.md#table) modifier, to work with cells instead of elements.
+Here we'll make a table of all combinations of one row (1-cell) from `𝕨` and one from `𝕩`.
+To do this, we want to first line up each row of `𝕨` with the whole of `𝕩`.
+As in a matrix product, that's `⎉1‿∞`.
+But then we'd like to pair that row with the rows of `𝕩` individually, which could be written `⎉∞‿1`.
+But since we know the left argument has been reduced to lists, `⎉1` also works.
+We then arrange the two layers of mapping with `⎉1` on the inside, giving `(∾⎉1)⎉1‿∞`.

+        ("abc"≍"def") ∾⎉1⎉1‿∞ >"QR"‿"ST"‿"UV"

+        ≢ ("abc"≍"def") ∾⎉1⎉1‿∞ >"QR"‿"ST"‿"UV"

+        ≢ (↕3‿4‿5) ∾⎉1⎉1‿∞ ↕0‿1‿2‿8

+The flexibility of Rank also means we're able to apply this pattern with ranks other than 1.
+In particular, `𝔽⎉∞‿¯1⎉¯1‿∞` applies `𝔽` to all combinations of one major cell from either argument—an equivalent to `>𝔽⌜○(<˘)`.
+In this case the left rank of `𝔽⎉∞‿¯1` is unknown, so the only way to apply `𝔽` to the entire cell from `𝕨` is to use rank ∞.